Table of Contents

 Connecting to a SQL Managed Instance

-However, there are scenarios where you need to provide a public endpoint connection, for example when you need to connect to your SQL managed instance from external VMs or web farms: that’s precisely why we’ve setup a public endpoint in the previous paragraph: since we’ve done that, MS Azure provided our instance with a public IP Address that we can use to connect from outside.
-As we can see from the screenshot above , the public endpoint assigned to our sample instance corresponds to the Public IP Address 126.96.36.199.
+However, there are scenarios where you need to provide a public endpoint connection, for example when you need to connect to your SQL managed instance from external VMs or web farms: that’s precisely why we’ve setup a public endpoint in the previous paragraph: since we’ve done that, MS Azure will make our SQL Managed Instance publicly accessible from the web.

 It goes without saying that, should you go for the public endpoint route, you’ll open your managed instance to external threats: for that very reason, you’ll have to carefully configure the inbound connection rules to minimize the risk of unauthorized access to your data.